 - Should always be used for printed files

-PNGs are for digital use.
+PNG is another good option for digital use.
 Unlike JPGs, PNGs have a transparent background.
 They have replaced the GIF format.

 - Should be used for on screen applications, such as Microsoft Powerpoint.

 - Should not be used for printed documents